 Vary skimmer type depending on oil viscosity

-- Fresh diluted bitumen crude oil has low viscosity, so drum and disk skimmers would be more effective early in the response. - As the oil weathers and becomes more viscous, it may be necessary to shift to brush skimmers.
+- Fresh dilbit has low viscosity, so drum and disk skimmers would be more effective early in the response. - As the oil weathers and becomes more viscous, it may be necessary to shift to brush skimmers.

 Consider in situ burning